Does anyone else constantly change their resistance training routine? I use to all the time thinking there was always a better way of doing things.

 You need to work hard enough to trigger a positive adaptation in your muscles.
 No intensity, no trigger, no change.
 This means getting comfortable feeling uncomfortable and pushing your muscles (safely) to their limits.

-"Insanity is doing the same thing over and over again, but expecting different results."
+"Insanity is doing the same thing over and over again, but expecting different results." - Albert Einstein.
 As the weeks and months go by try increasing time-under-load and/or the resistance being lifted.
 Along with intensity, these small and steady improvements hold the key to making significant changes in your bodies appearance and capabilities.